Itinerary – Most meals included – (B,L,D) denotes Breakfast, Lunch, Dinner

 Day 1 (Travel Day) (D)

-Arrive in Estes Park, Colorado by 6pm for an orientation and welcome dinner.
+Arrive in Estes Park, Colorado for an orientation and welcome dinner.

 We will enter the Park before dawn on the first day to witness and shoot the light of the sun as it begins to illuminate Moraine Park.
 Moraine Park is a jaw-dropping sight to behold as well as to capture from behind a lense.
 Massive granite peaks soar above lush alpine meadows creating a sublime mountain scene, and an amazing one to photograph.
 After some mountain photography instruction and image review we’ll head back to Estes Park for a late breakfast and a relaxing break before our next adventure back up in the high country.

 Our second adventure of the day is a quest for wildlife shots on the drive up Trail Ridge Road (the highest paved road in North America, and undoubtedly one of the most scenic).
 We’ll stop to photograph along the way at view points across from the magnificent Gore Range.
 A short hike is planned near the Alpine Ridge Visitor’s Center in the late afternoon to stretch our legs and seek out for more unique mountain shots.

 After our hike we’ll relax, have a snack and then begin photographing the Pano Mountains as the sun begins to set in the western sky.
 There are many locations along Trail Ridge Road from which to capture the shots we’re looking for, but we have two in mind that provide truly fantastic vantage points for these photographs.

 Once we’re done with the day’s photography we’ll return to our lodge in Estes Park for a wonderful dinner and good night’s sleep.